tidyverse/dplyr/tests/testthat/_snaps/summarise.md

       <error/rlang_error>
       Error in `summarise()`:
       !
 Problem while recycling `y = 1:2`.
+      i In group 2: `z = 3`.
+      Caused by error:
-      x `y` must be size 3 or 1, not 2. i An earlier column had size 3. i In group 2: `z = 3`.
+      ! `y` must be size 3 or 1, not 2.
+      i An earlier column had size 3.
     Code
       (expect_error(data.frame(x = 1:2, g = 1:2) %>% group_by(g) %>% summarise(x = if (
         g == 1) 42)))